Application for Graduate Admission

 - All applicants pay a $60.00 non-refundable application fee.
 This fee is paid by credit card when an application is submitted online.
 If submitting a paper application, enclose a United States checking account check made payable to Montana State University

 The following may also apply:

-- Applicants claiming Montana state residency must complete the appropriate residency sections (A & C or B & C) in their entirety.
+- Applicants claiming Montana state residency must complete the appropriate residency sections in their entirety.
 Failure to provide all requested information, with accompanying dates, will default your residency status to "Nonresident".
 Corrections require a lengthy appeals process.

-- International applicants, with exception to the GPA calculation, must also submit an 'International Student Financial Certificate', filled out completely and signed, or your application will be considered incomplete.
+- International applicants must also submit an 'International Student Financial Certificate', filled out completely and signed, or your application will be considered incomplete.
 Documentation of proof of funds must be included for the $28,000 ($U.S.) required for international applicants.
 Items such as certified bank statements, certificates of deposit, or other verified documentation will be accepted.
 In the case of a sponsor, the sponsor must sign the financial certificate.
 If the offer of funds is from MSU, a signed financial certificate from the department/professor will provide proof, but must still be signed by the applicant.